-A Kansas 7 Day Notice to Vacate is a legal letter written to terminate a week-to-week lease or for tenants that do not have a lease that pay rent weekly.
-This lease termination letter is provided to either party at least seven (7) calendar days before the termination date.
+A Kansas 7 Day Notice To Vacate is letter that complies with state legal requirements to terminate a week-to-week lease or a rental situation with no lease where the tenant pays rent weekly.
+The non-terminating party must receive notice at least seven (7) calendar days before the date of termination.

 Sources